efra-tech/efra-tech/README.md

 ### Hi there, I'm Efra 👋

-- 🔭 I’m currently working on beginning a formal career as a web developer.
+- 🔭 I am a recent IT graduate from University of Washington.
-- 🌱 I’m committed to learning about subjects within the tech ecosystem, especially within Web Development.
+- 🌱 I’m committed to learning about subjects within the tech ecosystem, especially within Web Development, and teaching others around me.

 📫 Email: efra.ahsan23@gmail.com
 ⚡ Website: